-“To date, sales leaders have focused on improving internal processes to support sales enablement through better training, coaching, and optimized content distribution,” said Hilbert.
-“But to make buying easier, leaders must improve customer engagement — and accept they need to expand the types of tools used.”
+“To date, sales leaders have focused on improving internal processes to support sales enablement through better in-person training, coaching and optimized content distribution,” says Melissa Hilbert, Senior Director Analyst, Gartner.
+“But the future of sales training and coaching technology will upend the experience as we know it.”

-Tad Travis, research director at Gartner, shared with sales leaders methods to improve and justify new technology and tools to approach sales enablement.
+Sales leaders should consider these methods to improve and justify new technology and tools to approach sales enablement.

 Progressive content management strategies

-In general, sellers use content to persuade, expecting it will lead to action.
-“Sellers can’t close deals without satisfying the knowledge and education needs of their prospects,” said Travis.
+In general, sellers use content to persuade, expecting it will lead to action — and they can’t close deals without satisfying the knowledge and education needs of their prospects.

 Sales leaders must evaluate tools and the way reps use them.
-Tools can help sellers to:
+Digital content management solutions (DCMS) can help sellers to:

 - Deploy better content recommendations.
-These technology systems can give reps guided process steps based on usage patterns and deal attributions, reducing the uncertainty.
+These applications can give sellers guided process steps based on usage patterns and deal attributions, reducing uncertainty.

-- Improve seller’s reach with content microsites.
-Bundle content in packs that are specific to a client or persona, measure the interaction at recipient and content levels and aggregate account metrics.
-This is a great system for supporting account-based marketing efforts.
+- Improve the reach of sellers with content microsites.
+Bundle content in packs that are specific to a client or persona, measure the interaction at recipient and content levels, and aggregate account metrics.

 - Measure sales efficacy with content analytics.
-Track the performance of content by rep or deal in addition to top performing, revenue attribution and usage.
+Track the performance of content by rep or deal, revenue attribution and usage.
 Reuse the most successful content and replace the rest.

 - Measure sales impact with engagement analytics.
 Metrics like total page views, dwell time, number of downloads and frequency of usage give sales a better picture of what content is more relevant to customers and prospects.